NbAiLab/notram/guides/json_commands.md

 # Frequnetly Used JSON-lines Commands
 This is a collection of commands we frequently use for handling large json-line files.

-## Splitting a file at a specific point
+## Splitting a File at a Specific Point
 ```
 head -n 1000 input.json > head.json
 tail -n +1001 input-json > tail.json
 ```

-## Concatenating a group of files
+## Concatenating a Group of Files
 ```
 for f in *.json; do (cat "${f}"; echo) >> final.json; done